gitter-badger/geekhub/README.md

 **Before contributing to Geekhub:**

-1. Please read the complete mission statements on geekhub.io.
+1. Please read the complete mission statements on [geekhub].
 Yes we actually believe this stuff you should too.
 2. Dig into **[CONTRIBUTING.MD]**, which covers submitting bugs, requesting new features, preparing your code for a pull request, etc.
 3. Not sure what to work on? **We've got some ideas.**